Sanat-agrwl/LLM/README.md

-# Dropbox AI Chat
+# Dropbox AI Chat bot for Research paper analysis

+This tool is for making the research space better by providing assistance in analysing the long research papers and finding the relevent information from them quickly and easily . this will help the researchers with real time data as RAG is used here.

-Quickly summarize the content and get the information you need in **real-time** from private large unstructured documents in your [Dropbox](https://dropbox.com/).
+Quickly summarize the content and get the additional information you need in **real-time** from private large unstructured documents of research papers in your [Dropbox](https://dropbox.com/).
 The same tool can be used with [OneDrive](https://onedrive.live.com/login/).

 ## Demo